 The options for papers:

 1) You may focus on a particular playwright that we have covered during the semester.
-You will need to read at least one other play by this author and cite at least two critical sources that are not from the internet or the texts we are using in class.
+You will need to read at least one other play by this author and cite at least two critical sources that are not from the "general internet" or the texts we are using in class.
 This is not a biography and must discuss a topic about the playwright's works.

 2) You may compare and contrast the work of two different playwrights that we have covered this semester.
-This will require you to read at least one other play by each playwright and cite at least two other critical sources that are not from the internet or the texts we are using in class.
+This will require you to read at least one other play by each playwright and cite at least two other critical sources that are not from the "general internet" or the texts we are using in class.
 This is not a biography and must discuss a topic common to the playwrights' works.

 3) You may propose your own idea for a paper that includes at least one of the playwrights we have covered during the semester.
-You will need to read and cite at least three additional sources, not from the internet or the texts we are using in class nor from the "general internet", which may be either plays or critical sources.
+You will need to read and cite at least three additional sources, not from texts we are using in class nor from the "general internet", which may be either plays or critical sources.
 This is not a biography and must discuss a topic about the playwright's works within the context of some other area of study.